MAT MARTIN | WordPress Account Management: Basic Navigation

 You’ll see that there’s a lost password link beneath the sign-in box.
 You can use this to generate a new password if you lose the current one, provided your email settings are correct (this is worth being sure of).
 If you need to choose a new password be sure to select something secure – WordPress is one of the most popular CMS platforms in the world and thus is subject to attacks from hackers who will trawl and crack simple passwords much more easily than ones which include symbols, numbers and a combination of upper and lower case letters.
 This article on the construction of safe, memorable passwords is worth a read.

 Alternatively, you can use a password generator (a search will offer you a selection) to create something random, which you’ll need to write down or record in a safe place.
+Don’t be tempted to use that password you already use for everything else – have a read of Bill Hess’ article on the subject at Pixel Privacy if you still think that’s a good idea.

 Your account settings: